CyberTraceLabs/Advanced-Injection-Payloads/README.md

 - ⚙️ [SQLMap Tamper Guide](./SQLMap-Master-Guide.md)

 ---
+---
 ### ⚠️ Disclaimer
-Unauthorized use is illegal.
-Educational and Authorized use only.
+Unauthorized access to computer systems is illegal.
+These payloads are provided for educational purposes, authorized penetration testing, and Bug Bounty research only.
+CyberTrace Labs is not responsible for any misuse of this information.